PrestaShop/prestashop.github.io/news/_posts/2019-12-25-prestashop-in-2019-and-beyond-part-3-the-future-architecture.md

 - **Reliability:** How stable it is, how prone it is to behave unexpectedly or perform below expectations
 - **Features:** How powerful it is, how many things it can do

 An ideal software should be good in all four.
-But let's be honest: in the real world, it's not possible to be excel in everything at once.
-In order really perform at a high level, some trade-offs need to be made, and it usually means focusing on a smaller number of things.
+But let's be honest: in the real world, it's not possible to excel in everything at once.
+In order to really perform at a high level, some trade-offs need to be made, and it usually means focusing on a smaller number of things.

 Much the same as the ["Fast-Good-Cheap, pick two" problem](https://fastgood.cheap/), in my opinion, software can only be realistically optimized for three of these quality axes at a time, and one must always be sacrificed in the interest of the others.
 Here's a graphical representation: